jpminda/R_Examples/README.md

-# R_Examples
+# Challenge

-Examples of R code that we use in my lab
+These are the files associated with the "R Challenge" that is described on my GitHub page in more detail